anoochit/zeal_iot/zweb/assets/doc/index.md

 7. Build Zeal IoT with Flutter ``flutter build web``.

-8. Use Firebase cli to deploy Zeal IoT to Firebase Hosting ``firebase deploy --only hosting``.
+8. Deploy Zeal IoT to Firebase Hosting ``firebase deploy --only hosting``.

 9. Now, you can register a new account, add device and push data.